Flitcham, Norfolk

-Flitcham is a village and civil parish in the English county of Norfolk.
+Flitcham is a village and former civil parish in the English county of Norfolk.
 The village is located 7.1 mi north-east of King's Lynn and 33 mi north-west of Norwich, along the River Babingley.

-Together with the villages of West Newton, Shernborne and Anmer, Flitcham forms part of the Royal Sandringham Estate.
+Together with the villages of West Newton, Shernborne and Anmer, Flitcham forms part of the Sandringham Estate of the royal family.

 Etymology

 Flitcham's name is of Anglo-Saxon origin and derives from the Old English for a village or settlement where 'flitches' of bacon were cured.
-There is, however, an alternate local theory that Flitcham's name derives from Felix-ham as the site of Saint Felix's original monastery after he arrived in East Anglia in the Seventh Century.
+There is, however, an alternate local theory that Flitcham's name derives from Felix-ham as the site of Saint Felix's original monastery after he arrived in East Anglia in the 7th century.

 History

 In 1948, the site of a Roman villa was excavated close to Denbeck Wood, within the parish.
 After excavation, the villa was found to have glazed windows, a tessellated floor and a small courtyard flanked by other buildings from the same period.
-Further artefacts, including coins, pottery and metalwork dating from the Third and Forth Centuries, have been discovered close to the site and across the parish.
+Further artefacts, including coins, pottery and metalwork dating from the 3rd and 4th centuries, have been discovered close to the site and across the parish.
 Another possible Roman building has been identified close to the course of the River Babingley.
 In addition, the Denbeck Wood excavations also led to the discovery of several Anglo-Saxon artefacts including brooches, pottery and several fittings.

 In the Domesday Book of 1086, Flitcham is listed as a settlement of 88 households in the hundred of Freebridge.
 In 1086, the village was divided between the East Anglian estates of Bishop Odo de Bayeux, William de Warenne and Roger Bigod.
 The survey lists the value of Flitcham as 4 mills, a church, 3 acre of meadow, pannage for 27 swine, 3 cows, 1 beast for carriage and 180 sheep.
 In the Domesday Book, the size of woodland was normally indicated by the number of swine in a wood.

 During the First World War, many local men joined the 1/5th Battalion of the Norfolk Regiment.
 In 1915, the unit was sent to Gallipoli and first saw action at Suvla Bay.
 On 21 August the unit attacked the Ottoman positions and subsequently found themselves encircled and then eliminated.
 Six Flitcham men were killed on 21 August 1915 in this attack.
 These events were dramatised in the 1999 TV drama All the King's Men starring David Jason.

 Appleton House, built in the 1860s, was a residence for Haakon VII of Norway and his wife, Maud of Wales, during visits to England, with the future Olav V being born in the house.
 During the Second World War, Appleton House was the residence of the Norwegian monarchy in exile, and for this reason a sophisticated air-raid shelter was attached to the house.